eoinkelly/notes/music/index.md

 ### minor scales

-There is only one kind of major scale but many kinds of minor scale
+There is only one kind of major scale but many kinds of minor scale e.g. melodic minor

-          whole-half-half-whole-whole-whole-half
+    2 1 2 2 2 2 1
+    whole-half-whole-whole-whole-whole-half
     C     D     Eb    F     G     A     B     C

 ## Tuning